 Seeing how smoothly these two masters converse when they’re not even in the same room, one can only imagine how well their voices will mesh when they delight their audience this Friday.

-Click here to read my review of the concert.
+Click here to read my pre-concert interview with both musicians.

 (See this article as it originally appeared in The Cornell Daily Sun by clicking here.)